xvitaly/srcrepair/docs/source/faq.rst

 Press left mouse button on it and select FPS-config to edit by :ref:`Config editor <config-editor>` or hold **Shift** to edit it by a :ref:`selected text editor <settings-advanced>`.

-.. index:: faq, FPS-configs, FPS-configs compatibility
+.. index:: FPS-configs, FPS-configs compatibility
 .. _faq-fps-compat:

 Why does the description of some FPS-configs say that they are not fully compatible with the game?